-- The linked-data aware Natural Language Interchange format (NIF) is used for integrating various NLP tools. - The FOX and Spotlight Linked Data based disambiguation ensures that we work with real-world entities instead of surface forms. - Linked Data background knowledge is used to enrich the result of the analysis and provide upper-level ontological knowledge for facilitating the exploration. - Semantic annotations are encoded in RDFa and can be re-integrated back into the original data sources.
+- Linked Data background knowledge is used to enrich the result of the analysis and provide upper-level ontological knowledge for facilitating the exploration. - Semantic annotations are encoded in RDFa and can be re-integrated back into the original data sources.

 The article is structured as follows: We show that conTEXT fills a gap in the space of related approaches in Section 2.
 The general workflow and interface design is presented in Section 3.
-The different visualizations and views supported by conTEXT are discussed in Section 4.
-We show the results of a qualitative and quantitative user evaluation in Section 5 and discuss some more general aspects in Section 6 before we conclude in Section 7.
+The different visualizations and views supported by conTEXT are discussed in Section 4 before we present our implementation in Section 5.
+We show the results of a qualitative and quantitative user evaluation in Section 6 and discuss some more general aspects in Section 7 before we conclude in Section 8.